aegomez/algorithm-problems/README.md

 Compiles all TypeScript files with the settings from `tsconfig.json`.
 JS files can be found in the `build` folder. **This is not needed for testing**.

+## List of Algorithms

+### A) Arrays/N-dimensional arrays/Stacks/Queues

+1. Maximum value of an array without using loops.

 ## Author

 - **Adrian Gomez** - [aegomez](https://github.com/aegomez)